AndProx/AndProx/README.md

 5. Try `hw version`, `hw status` and `hw tune` to test out the device!

 AndProx will write files to _Internal Storage_, in the `proxmark3` directory.

-## Troubleshooting

-Use the _System Info_ to show what USB devices AndProx can see.
-You should see:

-* USB Host: yes

-  (If it says "no", your device doesn't support USB Host.)

-* Found >1 USB Devices; (9ac4:4b8f; name = null)

-  (If it shows 2d2d : 504d -- you have an old firmware and should upgrade.)

-  (If it shows some other ID -- you may have a third-party firmware and should switch to mainline.)

-  (Some devices have WiFi/Bluetooth radios connected over USB, you can ignore those.)

-  (If it shows nothing, then your device isn't exposing USB devices properly, or may have the `cdc_acm` kernel module loaded when it shouldn't.)

-* Found 1 suitable drivers; CdcAcmSerialPort

-  (If it shows no suitable drivers, but the correct IDs are showing, then this is probably a firmware issue.)

-## Building the code

-See `HACKING.md`.

-**Do not download the ZIP file from GitHub -- it will not work!**

 ## Licensing